The Idiot's Guide to Buying Skis

 Article by Kimberly Beekman

 Kimberly Beekman is the former editor-in-chief of the late, great Skiing Magazine (RIP), and a longtime editor of SKI Magazine before that.
 She currently uses the title of “freelancer” as a beard to ski powder all over the world.
-She lives in Denver, Colorado, with her wonderful daughter and terrible cat.
+She lives in Steamboat, Colorado, with her wonderful daughter and terrible cat.